Houston Theological Seminary Graduate Degrees

 Master of Divinity (MDiv)

-The Master of Divinity (MDiv) program (72 hours) is a preparation for vocational ministry that focuses on giving you the core skills needed to understand and apply the Bible in your particular cultural context.
+The Master of Divinity (MDiv) program (75 hours) is a preparation for vocational ministry that focuses on giving you the core skills needed to understand and apply the Bible in your particular cultural context.
 So, whether your classes focus on biblical, systematic, or practical theology, our goal is to help you integrate these so that your ministry is holistic—faithful to God’s word and relevant to our culture.
+For in-person classes, they primarily meet once per week in the evenings, though daytime and weekend options are available.
 Available residentially and online.

 Master of Arts in Christian Leadership (MACL)